-Credit cards are a staple of American commerce, with consumers using them to make more than $2.2 trillion worth of purchases last year1.
-Cards fuel online shopping, provide an easier way to make purchases when travelling abroad, and allow you to spread payments for big-ticket purchases over time.
+Credit cards are a staple of American commerce, with consumers using them to make more than $2.6 trillion worth of purchases last year.1 Cards fuel online shopping, provide an easier way to make purchases when traveling abroad, and allow you to spread payments for big-ticket purchases over time.

 But that convenience has a downside: Credit cards can be the source of debt troubles that plague many households.
 That’s why it’s important to understand the role of credit cards in your overall financial strategy.
 “Credit is an important tool in your financial toolbox,” explains Stefan Ross, director of credit and debit cards at Fidelity Investments.
 “Using credit cards in the right way can help you build wealth, get better loan terms, and plan your future spending by providing you with greater flexibility.”